Bright Tots - Information on child development - Autism information. Dyslexia - Information on dyslexia - What is Dyslexia?

 Identifying Dyslexia

-functioning.
-A cognitive deficiency in phonological awareness and word identification which is required for successful
+Dyslexia is a cognitive deficiency in phonological awareness and word identification which is required for successful reading.

-reading.
-Phonological awareness refers to understanding that the letters of the alphabet correspond to certain sounds
+Phonological awareness refers to understanding that the letters of the alphabet correspond to certain sounds and, combined in

-and, combined in certain patterns, form meaningful words.
-Due to this deficit they cannot keep up with the
+certain patterns, form meaningful words.
+Due to this deficit, those with dyslexia cannot keep up with the information that is

 Common difficulties include: